-We are working closely with relevant indexing services including PubMed Central and Web of Science (Thomson Reuters) to ensure that articles published in Fungal Biology and Biotechnology will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in Fungal Biology and Biotechnology will be available in their databases when appropriate.

 All manuscripts submitted to Fungal Biology and Biotechnology should adhere to BioMed Central's editorial policies.